-69. Plaintiff States incorporate the allegations contained in paragraphs 1 through 68 as if fully set forth herein.
+68. Plaintiff States incorporate the allegations contained in paragraphs 1 through 67 as if fully set forth herein.

-70. Plaintiff States have all paid the United States, through Medicaid and CHIP managed care organizations, the Health Insurance Providers Fee and associated federal income tax the organizations must pay due to the States' payment of the fee.
+69. Plaintiff States have all paid the United States, through Medicaid and CHIP managed care organizations, the Health Insurance Providers Fee and associated federal income tax the organizations must pay due to the States' payment of the fee.
 For example, the State of Texas has paid the United States approximately \$84,637,710.00 for costs associated with the Health Insurance Providers Fee.
-The State of Kansas has paid the United States approximately \$32,837,960 for costs associated with the Health Insurance Providers Fee.
-And the State of Louisiana has paid the United States approximately \$31,342,739 for costs associated with the Health Insurance Providers Fee.
-In 2014, Indiana paid \$17.5 million to cover Health Insurance Providers Fees.
-The State of Wisconsin, through Medicaid and CHIP managed care organizations, has paid the United States approximately \$23 million for costs associated with the Health Insurance Providers fee.
-As of September 30, 2014, Nebraska incurred approximately \$3,516,500.00 in Health Insurance Providers Fees to be reimbursed to its managed care organizations.
+The State of Louisiana has paid the United States approximately \$31,342,739 for costs associated with the Health Insurance Providers Fee.
+And the State of Kansas has paid the United States approximately \$32,837,960 for costs associated with the Health Insurance Providers Fee.

-71. Plaintiff States are entitled to a refund from the United States because the fee violates the clear notice rule, is arbitrary and capricious, failed to follow statutorily required procedures, is unconstitutionally coercive, exceeds constitutional and statutory authority, constitutes an unconstitutional tax of a sovereign, and is insufficiently related to federal Medicaid funding to the States.
+70. Plaintiff States are entitled to a refund from the United States because the fee violates the clear notice rule, is arbitrary and capricious, failed to follow statutorily required procedures, is unconstitutionally coercive, exceeds constitutional and statutory authority, or constitutes an unconstitutional tax of a sovereign.